Browse by Medical Category

 We will also teach you how to use self-injected epinephrine.
 During your first six months of treatment (before you reach the maintenance dose), you will still be vulnerable to insect stings.
 In order to reduce the risk of a systemic allergic reaction, it is important that you are prepared to use your epinephrine device quickly and properly.

-Only five types of stinging insects cause allergic reactions in humans:
+Only five types of stinging insects cause allergic reactions in humans in the New England area:

 The Mass General Stinging Insect Allergy Program identifies and treats patients who are at risk of suffering life-threatening allergic reactions to these stings.
 Our goal is to reduce the likelihood of such reactions in subsequent stings.